Advocacy

 Our Highest Priority: Long-Term Water Supply

-Agreed Advocacy Priorities: Roads and Infrastructure, Telecommunications & Digital Connectivity, Inland Rail Extension, Healthcare and Social Services, Childcare Workforce
+Agreed Advocacy Priorities: Roads and Infrastructure, Telecommunications & Digital Connectivity, Inland Rail Extension, Healthcare and Social Services and Childcare Workforce

-Things that matter to us: Energy Transition, Co-Existence, Brisbane Olympics, Workforce, Educational Opportunities, Housing, Waste, Fair share of Taxation + 1%
+Things that matter to us: Energy Transition, Co-Existence, Brisbane Olympics, Workforce, Educational Opportunities, Housing, Waste and Fair share of Taxation + 1%

 What is Advocacy?